 - and provide funding for services for prostituted persons to exit the sex industry.

-Below you will find the Archbishop’s comments as well as our summary.
 We encourage you to write to your MP to express any concerns you may have regarding the bill or the issue of trafficking.
 Remember, every letter a politician receives is treated as if it represents the views of hundreds of other people.
 Your single letter wields great political influence.

 Director, Office of Service & Justice